-An alternative to the chair is ski pad evacuation.
-The evac chair ski pad is for individuals unable to sit, but this requires two people to operate it.
+An alternative to the chair is evacuation sheets.
+The evacuation sheets are for individuals unable to sit, but this requires two people to operate it.

 Extra value for investment in an evac chair can be delivered by the Goods Mate Powered Evacuation Chair which doubles up as a stock handling device capable of moving 120kg of goods up or down stairs, as well as its emergency evacuation function.